 The Gifu Great Buddha is a massive Buddhist statue located in Shōhō-ji in Gifu Prefecture of Japan.
-Conceived by the 11th head priest of Kinpouzan Shōhō temple, Ichyuu, around 1790, it is the only Daibutsu created of wood and laquer.
+Completed in 1832 CE, it is the only Daibutsu created of wood and lacquer.

 Izumo-taisha, officially Izumo Ōyashiro, is one of the most ancient and important Shinto shrines in Japan.
 Located in the city of Izumo of Shimane Prefecture, the shrine is dedicated to the god of nation-building – Okuninushi-no-okami